Wayne005/Student-Management-Project/README.md

-# Student-Management-Project
+# Student Management Project
-This project can help teachers sort out the students grades by reading the csv files usd in the code.
+This project can help teachers sort out the students grades by reading the CSV files formatted in the code.
 ## Functions:
 1. Finds the average score for each course
 2. Finds the best and worst scoring courses